selmetwa/HunterGather/README.md

 - [x] add a collection to a collection :o
 - [ ] error handling
 - [ ] optimize for mobile
+- [ ] add option to disable previews